-The add/drop process in summer works the same as in fall and spring; however, the time frames to take action in summer are much shorter.
+The add/drop process in summer works the same as in fall and spring; however, the time frame to take action in summer is much shorter.
 Please review the calendar for the session(s) that interest you to make sure you are aware of the important dates and deadlines.

-You may add a summer class via MyCUInfo without department permission until the add deadline for the specific session in which you wish to enroll.
+You may add a summer class through the CU Boulder Class Search until the add deadline for the specific session in which you wish to enroll.

 You should make every effort to add your classes before the add deadline to ensure timely review of your financial aid and COF eligibility, and timely processing of your tuition and fee bill.
-Classes added after the COF-eligibility deadline will not receive COF funding unless the class was added late due to university error.
+Classes added after Thursday, Aug.
+4 will not receive COF funding unless the class was added late due to university error.

-Note: If you are dropping ALL of your summer classes within a specific session (including your only Maymester or Augmester class) or dropping from Summer Session entirely, this is considered a withdrawal.
-Get detailed information on this process in the Withdrawal section.
+Note: If you're dropping all of your summer classes within a specific session (including your only Maymester or Augmester class) or dropping from Summer Session entirely, see the Withdrawal section instead.

 Administrative drops can occur for two reasons: nonattendance or missing course prerequisites.
 You must attend class regularly to guarantee your place in a class.
-If you do not, you may be administratively dropped at the discretion of the department offering the class; however, this is not guaranteed.
-Talk to your instructor about his or her specific administrative drop policies.
+If you don't, you may be administratively dropped at the discretion of the department offering the class; however, this is not guaranteed.
+Talk to your instructor about their specific administrative drop policies.

 Please keep in mind, you are responsible for dropping classes in which you do not wish to remain enrolled.
-If you fail to drop classes by the second deadline, you will receive a failing grade and be assessed full tuition and fees.
-If you have any questions about the add/drop process or deadlines, contact the Office of the Registrar at 303-492-6970 or firstname.lastname@example.org.
+If you fail to drop classes by the second drop deadline, you will receive a failing grade and be assessed full tuition and fees.